hyperledger-labs/orion-server/docs/getting-started/proofs-and-verification/curl/state.md

 In addition to the provenance graph store, Orion uses an Ethereum-style Merkle-Patricia Trie to provide cryptographically verifiable proofs of all state transitions.
 It provides only one single type of proof: that a specific key was associated with a specific value when a specific block was committed to the ledger.

-For each block, a root of the Merkle-Particia Trie is stored inside the block header - `state_merkel_tree_root_hash`.
+For each block, a root of the Merkle-Particia Trie is stored inside the block header - `state_merkle_tree_root_hash`.
 And because of the tamper-proof nature of the ledger, the trie root is enough to prove the existence of a specific value at the time the block was committed.

 **Sign json serialized query**